Zhenye-Na/lintcode/Two_Pointers/533.Two Sum - Closest to target/README.md

 **Description**

-Given an array nums of n integers, find two integers in nums such that the sum is closest to a given number, target.
+Given an array nums of `n` integers, find two integers in nums such that the sum is closest to a given number, `target`.

 ```
 Return the absolute value of difference between the sum of the two integers and the target.